aer0ss/aerofs/docs/engineering/design/docker.md

 - fallback to last target when boot fails.

-- update "Archive Appliance Logs" CI target and remove "Run build even if dependency has failed" from its dependents
+- remove build catalyze script

 - reliably delete files from buildroot using a master buildroot.
 Use plain copying to populate buildroot and then lazy-rsync (rsync with lazy-copy) to sync to target buildroot.